-If the batteries present outside of a 5% difference value at the end of a charge cycle or at the end of a flight, or if the SOC does not display close to 100% despite the battery voltage being close to 400V, the following battery reset procedure must be completed
+If the batteries present outside these values before takeoff, at the end of a charge cycle or at the end of a flight, the following battery reset procedure must be completed

 - Power on the Master, Avionics and Battery switches - Turn the EPSI control toggle 3 notches to the right (clockwise), 5 notches to the left (counter clockwise) and 6 notches to the right (clockwise).
 A sub menu will be displayed. - Using the EPSI control toggle, select the F at 'Battery restart F/R' and press the control toggle, then navigate to the R and press the control toggle.
 The batteries will each start a reset procedure.
 At this point you can exit the sub menu by navigating to the 'EXIT' selection and watch the battery reset on the main EPSI display.
 A low SOC and DC/DC malfunction error will display during the reset.
 Clear these warnings with a press of the EPSI control toggle.